GhnimiWael/GhnimiWael.github.io/_posts/2024-06-05-InitialCTI.md

+---
+layout: post
-# Pen & Keyboard: The CTI's Handbook
+title: Pen & Keyboard - The CTI's Handbook
+categories:
+- CTI
+tags:
+- CTI
+date: 2024-06-05 20:00 +0100

-Welcome to the GitHub repository for "Pen & Keyboard: The CTI's Handbook"!
+description: Welcome to the GitHub repository for Pen & Keyboard - The CTI's Handbook"!
 This repository complements the GitBook by providing code, resources, and additional materials to enhance your understanding of Cyber Threat Intelligence (CTI).
+image:
+---

 ![Initial-CTI.jpeg](https://www.gamespot.com/a/uploads/original/1179/11799911/3312873-wd.jpeg)

 ## About the Handbook